MSSQL Server Database Connector User Guide

 What Gets Scanned

-The sensor queries the target SQL Server instance and evaluates all databases to identify encryption posture and related cryptographic assets, including:
+The Connector queries the target SQL Server instance and evaluates all databases to identify encryption posture and related cryptographic assets, including:

-• Encryption Method & Algorithm: Encryption type (for example, TDE) and configured algorithm (for example, AES-256)
+• Encryption Method & Algorithm: Encryption type and configured algorithm (for example, TDE with AES-256).

-• Data Encryption Key (DEK) Metadata: DEK creation details and protector information/fingerprints where available
+• Data Encryption Key (DEK) Metadata: DEK creation details, including key/protector attributes and related fingerprints where available.

-• TDE Protector Certificates: When TDE is certificate-protected, associated X.509 certificate metadata (subject/issuer, validity period, certificate fingerprints)
+• Certificate & X.509 Metadata (TDE): When TDE is certificate-protected, captures associated X.509 certificate metadata (subject/issuer, validity dates, and certificate fingerprints).

 • Database Context: Key instance/database attributes used to contextualize findings